Iran’s neighbours brace for fallout as war threatens new refugee crisis

 Meanwhile, Pakistan faces its own geographical and security challenges.

 The country’s border with Iran runs through Balochistan, its largest but most volatile province, where separatist sentiment has simmered for decades.
 The province has seen an increasing number of attacks by armed groups seeking independence from Pakistan.
-In February this year, Pakistan’s military concluded a weeklong security operation in the province, and claimed it had killed 216 fighters in targeted offensives.
+In February this year, Pakistan’s military concluded a weeklong security operation in the province and claimed it had killed 216 fighters in targeted offensives.

 While Balochistan’s provincial officials say they have sufficient resources to accommodate refugees if large numbers begin arriving across the southern border, researcher Baloch said the reality was more complicated.
 Any refugee crisis, he said, could make the situation in Balochistan difficult for Islamabad to manage.